-I always strive to get the best gear whatever game I play so I’ve done some research to see which weapons are the absolute best for every class.
+I always strive to get the best gear whatever game I play so I’ve done some research to see which weapons are the absolute best for every class in Dragon Age: Inquisition.
 Here are my findings!

-Note: This list has weapons that require DLC content.
-If you want to see the list for the original game, check out this post.
+Note: This list has weapons that require paid DLC content.
+If you want to see the list for the standalone game, check out this post.

 If you played the previous Dragon Age games, you may expect Unique purple weapons to be the best, but that is not the case.
 The best weapons in DA: I are crafted.
 Although there are plenty of powerful unique items, they pale in comparison to crafted gear.

 Having said that, let’s take a look at the best weapons for each class, and how you can get them!

 Table of Contents

 The best bow is the Elgar’nan Enaste (schematic).
 It uses 2 less crafting materials than Hakkon’s Wrath but has a special effect that makes basic attacks do additional fire damage in a small area around your target.

 Keep in mind that to use this bow in the main game (and not just during Trespasser) you would need to find the schematic and use the Golden Nug to transfer it for your next playthrough (or alternatively, download a different person’s save file from nexusmods.com and then use the Golden Nug to make it available for your characters).